cocreators-ee/aperture-control/README.md

 In more detail:
 1. The `setup.ps1` script is downloaded with the command above and executed
-2. `setup.ps1` downloads the complete repository from GitHub, unzips it to `%USERPROFILE%\aperture-control` and executes `run-ac-scripts.ps1` with Administrator permissions
+2. `setup.ps1` downloads the complete repository from GitHub, unzips it to `%USERPROFILE%\aperture-control` and executes `run-ac-recipes.ps1` with Administrator permissions
-3. `run-ac-scripts.ps1` loops through `ps-scripts` and executes them with PowerShell
+3. `run-ac-recipes.ps1` loops through `recipes/*` and
-4. `run-ac-scripts.ps1` loops through `cmd-scripts` and executes them with `cmd.exe`
-5. `run-ac-scripts.ps1` loops through `registry` and applies them with `regedit.exe`
+    - `*.ps1` scripts are executed with PowerShell
+    - `*.cmd` scripts are executed with Cmd.exe
+    - `*.reg` files are applied with Regedit

 The examples provided here use [Chocolatey](https://chocolatey.org) and [Scoop](https://scoop.sh) package managers to install various things.
 You may want to take a look into the things they support if you want to make your life easier.